Skarborn/ProgrammierProject2/README.md

 # Programming Task via Python to restore deleted objects from an img-file
 This program is the result of the task to create a Python script which restores deleted files from a copy of a disk (img-file).
 By deleting files of any kind (without destroying them physically), not everything but only the file-names are deallocated.
-This is the reason why it is possible to retrieve the data just by finding it and refilling the missing parts, like the given program Restore.py does.
+This is the reason why it is possible to restore the data just by finding and refilling the missing parts, like the given program Restore.py does.
-The script is able to restore the formats:
+The program is able to restore the formats:
 * PDF
 * JPEG
 * PNG